bryanmcnett/aabo/README.md

 Axis-Aligned Bounding Hexagons
 ------------------------------

-The axis-aligned bounding hexagon (AABH) has six planes, which makes it 50% bigger than a 2D AABB with four planes:
+The axis-aligned bounding hexagon (AABH) has six half-spaces, which makes it 50% bigger than a 2D AABB with four half-spaces:

 ```
 struct Box